The Psychological Causes of Bedwetting

 The psychological aspects of NE are similar in adults to those in children, with a couple of different possibilities.
 Because adults are unlikely to disclose their bedwetting patterns to healthcare professionals due to shame or embarrassment, there may be less evidence to support the psychological causes.
 Some of the known reasons in adults include:

-- Unsafe environments.
+• Unsafe environments.
 If you live in an environment that feels unsafe, you may experience bedwetting due to stress.
 An environment in which you are sexually or physically abused is also considered hazardous for adults, which can lead to wetting the bed.
-If you live in an unsafe situation or experiencing abuse, always get help.
+If you live in an unsafe situation or are experiencing abuse, always get help.

-Impacts of Nocturnal Enuresis
+Impacts of Enuresis

 Bedwetting can have a significant impact on the lives of adults and children, whether it's in the form of low self-esteem, shame, embarrassment, or not being able to participate in certain activities.